munich-quantum-toolkit/problemsolver/docs/qubo_tools/index.md

 The `qubo_tools` support several encoding schemes, allowing end users to easily compare and evaluate different encodings without the need for manual rewriting of the problems.

-If you are interested in the theory behind our `qubo_tools`, have a look at the related publication {cite:p}`rovara2024pathfindingframework`.
+If you are interested in the theory behind our `qubo_tools`, take a look at the related publication {cite:p}`rovara2024pathfindingframework`.

 ```{toctree}
 :caption: qubo_tools API